Stephen F. Kirk

-Steve enjoyed a 43-year career at Lubrizol, a $6 billion Fortune 500 Company (2010).
-He was elected Chief Operating Officer in 2008; prior to that, he served as President of Lubrizol Additives.
-He joined LZ as a co-op/intern in 1968 and full time in 1972, and enjoyed roles in engineering, sales, and marketing until being elected Corporate Vice President in 1993.
+Steve enjoyed a 43-year career at Lubrizol, a global $6 billion Fortune 500 Company.
+He was elected Chief Operating Officer in 2008, leading over 6,500 people, half of them overseas and half working in the United States (with ~2,000 in the Greater Cleveland area).
+Prior to that, he served as President of Lubrizol Additives.
+He joined LZ as a co-op/intern in 1968 and full time in 1972, and enjoyed roles in engineering, sales and marketing until being elected Corporate Vice President in 1993.
 Lubrizol was acquired by Berkshire Hathaway in 2011.

-Steve earned a bachelors and masters degree in chemical engineering from Cornell University and an MBA from Cleveland State University, and was also awarded an Honorary Doctor of Business from CSU in 2007.
-He serves on the CSU Board of Trustees, the CSU Foundation Board (Chair), and the CSU Monte Ahuja College of Business Advisory Board (Chair from 2007-2012).
+Steve earned a bachelors and masters degree in chemical engineering from Cornell University and an MBA from Cleveland State University and was also awarded an Honorary Doctor of Business from CSU in 2007.